A BRIEF HISTORY OF GREENLAND

 Throughout history the climate of the Earth has varied.
 In the 10th century the Earth was relatively warm.
 That allowed the Vikings to settle on Greenland.
 However in the early 14th century the Earth cooled spelling doom for the colonies in Greenland.
 The Viking settlements in Greenland died out in the 15th century.

 Viking life in Greenland had the same characteristics as life elsewhere.
+Viking daily life

 In 1578 the Englishman Martin Frobisher landed on Greenland.
 Then in 1585 and 1587 John Davis explored the eastern coast and the Davis Strait is named after him.
 From the late 17th century European whalers visited Greenland.

-Europeans returned to Greenland permanently in 1721 when the missionary Hans Egede (1686-1758) went to evangelise the Inuit.
+Europeans returned to Greenland permanently in 1721 when the missionary Hans Egede (1686-1758) went to evangelize the Inuit.
 In 1728 Egede founded Godthab (now called Nuuk).
 Greenland formally came under Danish rule again in 1729.

 In 1888 a Norwegian named Fridtjof Nansen led the first expedition to cross Greenland.